-Ethical and data privacy requirements are not harmonised across Member States and have notable differences in national (or regional) processes.
+Ethical and data privacy requirements are not harmonised across Member States and have, with notable differences in national (or regional) processes.
 National (or regional) differences may exist regarding the appropriateness of providing incentives to survey participants.
-There may also be privacy considerations in allowing contact with physicians based on a prescriber list that is held by marketing authorisation holder.
+There may also be privacy considerations in allowing contact with physicians based on a prescriber list that is held by a pharmaceutical companymarketing authorisation holder.